Wahidiningrat/wahidiningrat/README.md

    → Blending tradition with philosophy, discipline with humility.
    → Strength isn’t just physical — it’s moral, spiritual, and intellectual.

+🧩 OSINT Enthusiast
+   → Exploring open-source intelligence tools and digital investigation ethics.
+   → Passionate about information transparency and responsible cybersecurity.
+   → Believes knowledge should empower, not exploit.

 🗳️ Political & Social Observer
    → Interested in the logic behind governance, justice, and social systems.
    → Believes in rational discourse over blind ideology.